 Click on the images to enlarge them!

-You know how it is, when you're overthrown by headaches for a long time so that you just cannott do as much as you would like?
+Do you know the feeling, when you're overthrown by headaches for a long time so that you just cannot do as much as you would like?
 And a matter very close to your heart remains on a standstill?
 If you are like me, at some point you just cannot bear it any longer, and it comes to something I would call an emotional clearance.
 You get so angry with yourself (and your headaches), that you launch yourself headlong and with all your might on your project, pain or not.

 Street Door, Kaßberg, Chemnitz